osmosis-labs/swap-merkle-drop-take-home-starter/README.md

 - Include a `RESULTS.md` file with clear instructions on how to set up and run your service.
 - Feel free to use any framework of your choice.
 - Feel free to structure the service in the way you see fit.
+- Please do not use external Merkle tree libraries and create your own implementation.
 - Feel free to use ChatGPT for any step.
 - Reach out to us if you have any questions or need clarifications.